UPDATED – 30 May 2020

 What about getting my braces off?

-Although dental care is very safe for patients and providers with standard universal precautions and hospital level sterilization protocols, cleaning teeth and the removal of orthodontic bonding materials produces aerosols that can possibly contain biological material.
+Although dental care is very safe for patients and providers with standard universal precautions and hospital-level sterilization protocols, cleaning teeth and the removal of orthodontic bonding materials produces aerosols that can possibly contain biological material.
 A deferral of removing braces is a good practice at a time like this.
 Always brush and floss thoroughly to maintain your dental health as we await the passing of this situation.
-We will resume removal of braces when we are advised that it is safe to do so.
+We will resume the removal of braces when we are advised that it is safe to do so.

 I have a routine monitoring appointment upcoming (retainer check, growth monitoring, recall examination, or new patient consultation).

 These appointments are very important, but by their nature become elective at a time like this.
-We will maintain all appointment records within our computer system, and will reschedule them appropriately when the community situation returns to normal.
+We will maintain all appointment records within our computer system and will reschedule them appropriately when the community situation returns to normal.

 We are told to wash our hands frequently; how should we handle wearing aligners, retainers, elastics, etc?

-It is important to continue wearing your aligners and your rubber bands to maintain your treatment progress, or your treatment result if currently wearing retainers.
+It is important to continue wearing your aligners and your rubber bands to maintain your treatment progress, or your treatment results if currently wearing retainers.
 Follow recommendations by washing your hands thoroughly with soap and water before and after removing or placing your aligners, retainers, or elastics.
 These items can also be washed or cleaned in a diluted soap and water solution.
 An old toothbrush is ideal for this purpose.
 After cleaning the appliance, rinse thoroughly in cold water to minimize the soapy taste, just like when doing the dishes.

 I lost or broke my retainer or aligner.
 What should I do?